Elasticsearch or Solr?

 - Some of the originators of Solr subsequently formed a commercial company Lucidworks (publicly launched 2009 as Lucid Imagination) which provides a licensable enterprise search system built on Solr.
 Lucidworks was launched at a time when a substantial development community for Solr had already been established

-- The founders of Elasticsearch launched a parallel commercial company comparatively quickly, and as of June 2014, Elasticsearch has raised more than $100million in venture capital.
+- A company was launched in 2014 parallel around Elasticsearch (which is now known as Elastic), and as of June 2014, Elasticsearch has raised more than $100million in venture capital.
 The commercial company offers a range of reasonably-priced support packages both for development and production environments (Search Technologies is an authorized reseller of these services)

 DEPLOYING ELASTICSEARCH AND SOLR